anyaschukin/RainFall/level2/README.md

 So let's try to write our malicious shellcode in the heap by writing it in the input prompt.
 Then write the strdup malloc address on the return address.

 Our malicious shellcode simply needs to open a new shell.
-We find the unix syscall for execve is 11.
+To execute a program we use system call execve(), we find the unix syscall for execve is 11.
 ```
 level2@RainFall:~$ cat /usr/include/i386-linux-gnu/asm/unistd_32.h | grep "execve"
 #define __NR_execve		 11
 ```
-Let's create the assembly code to do this, and break it down into bytecode.
+Let's create the assembly code to open a shell, and break it down into bytecode.
 ```
 +----------------+-----------------------+-----------------------+----------------------------------------------+
 | Bytecode       | (Intermediate)        | Assembly              | Comments                                     |